-Coach Elrakabawy is beginning his second year an assistant coach for the NCAA Division III Schreiner University Men’s Basketball program in Kerrville, TX.
-He also serves as head coach for the junior varsity team.
+Coach Elrakabawy is a former assistant coach, and now head coach of NCAA Division III Schreiner University Men’s Basketball program in Kerrville, TX.
 Coach Elrakabawy’s previous coaching experience came stints at Division III Southwestern University (TX), Division II St. Edwards University, and Division III Gallaudet University in Washington, D.C.

 Coach Elrakabawy began his coaching career at the high school level where he served in various roles, including Varsity assistant and JV Head Coach for eight seasons.
 During this past season, Coach Elrakabawy assisted a Schreiner team that captured the Southern Collegiate Athletic Conference (“SCAC”) Regular Season Conference Title, the SCAC Tournament Championship, and the program’s first berth to the NCAA national tournament.